shanjiv177/CDProject/docs/C_Scanner_Documentation.md

 ## 6. Symbol Table Implementation

 The symbol table is a crucial component of the scanner that efficiently tracks all identifiers encountered in the source code.
-It is implemented as a hash table to provide O(1) average-case lookup time.
+It is implemented as a dynamic array that grows as needed.

 ### 6.1 Symbol Table Data Structure